top of page

 We often want to tell others about all the things we do for God in hopes of finding our security.
 We sound like the Pharisee loudly proclaiming all the good we do.
 We tithe, we give to the poor, we are kind to strangers, we hold our tempers, but all this goodness that we do pales in comparison to the holy, righteousness of God.
 When we see ourselves as God sees us, we know there is no hope for our goodness to be enough.

-Every day we must pick up our cross and die to the world.
+If God is for us, then every day we must take up our cross and die to the world.
 Every day we must choose to serve a risen Savior.
 Every day we must find our security in His faithful love and forgiveness.
 Every day we must stand amazed in His presence and wonder how He could love us, a sinner condemned, unclean.

 Enjoy the beautiful hymn, I Stand Amazed in the Presence, performed by Celtic Worship.